When a tooth needs a crown, and when it does not

 There are situations where a crown recommendation is legitimate but may be premature:

 A small chip or minor decay.
 If the issue is minor and the remaining tooth structure is sound, a well-placed composite filling can often handle it.
-A good dentist will tell you when a filling is a reasonable option, not just default to a crown because it has more margin.
+A good dentist will tell you when a filling is a reasonable option, not automatically default to a crown because it has more margin.

 A crack that's limited to enamel.
 Surface cracks (called craze lines) are extremely common and don't always require crowns.
 If a crack isn't causing pain, doesn't go deep, and isn't at risk of propagating, monitoring it may be the right call.
 Not every crack is an emergency.